zxshock/moscow128_drl_replacement/README.md

 # moscow128_drl_replacement
-Small daughterboard to replace the DRL logic for the programmable Joystick interface, as the pins on my 2DS627 were cut.
-Also I don't have easy access to the outdated KT3102b transistors.
-Trust issues with DRL stuff since building my first Pentagon 128 15 years ago also don't help.
+Why?
+On my board the 5 pins responsible for the DRL gate were cut on my 2DS627 without a chance to fix it.
+Also I don't have access to 537RU10 SRAMs or KT3102B transistors.
+Also happened to have 20 74ALS27 around without a project for them yet.

+What?
+Should be fairly obvious.
+Solder in 74LS27, place turned 24pin socket in holes, solder in place.
+Optional solder in 10K resistors when using 6116 SRAMs and remove them from the Moscow-128 board (or leave them out on the daughterboard and replace them).
 This shouldn't add more height than 1-2 sockets, depending on how it's soldered.
 Holes are big enough to fit it onto the underside of a turned socket, might require slightly thinner PCBs than usual - not a problem with most manufacturer's tho from experience.

-Built a perfboard prototype so far that's being tested within the next few days.

-NOTE: this requires removing at least 2 resistors and the transistor.
-I'll provide a map of which parts to remove and suggested soldering points for the recreated signal.
+You might also want to add 1N4148 diodes facing the data lines for the keyboard (D0-D4) on D44.

+Successfully tested on perfboard with a HM6116LP-2